By: Kirk Jackisch, President, Iris Pricing Solutions

 As media coverage intensifies around potential tariffs, business leaders are feeling the pressure to adapt quickly and strategically.
-2025 is defined by uncertainty—a dynamic mix of geopolitical tensions, evolving policies, and trade disruptions.
+The 2025 landscape is defined by uncertainty—a dynamic mix of geopolitical tensions, evolving policies, and trade disruptions.
 With the potential for new tariffs, particularly in light of recent U.S. policy shifts, businesses must embrace proactive strategies to mitigate risks and maintain a competitive edge.
 Below, we outline the key trends and considerations for senior pricing leaders as they navigate these complexities.

 Critical Thinking Point: How well does your organization understand the elasticity of demand for your products?
 Could partial absorption of tariff costs strengthen customer loyalty, or would a transparent pass-through strategy be more aligned with your brand?
-Does the tariff apply to your competitors equally?

 To address this, pricing leaders must:

-- Use data-driven models to forecast the impact of various cost scenarios.
+• Use data-driven models to forecast the impact of various cost scenarios.

-- Develop flexible pricing frameworks that can adapt to changing tariff structures.
+• Develop flexible pricing frameworks that can adapt to changing tariff structures.

 The fluidity of tariff policies—with threats, alterations, and withdrawals—requires pricing leaders to prioritize agility and foresight.
 Companies that embrace scenario planning will be better positioned to respond effectively.